Kingaroy Peanut Silos: History

 On 6 February 1951 fire destroyed No 1 Silo and the Dump, while No 2 Silo and No 4 Silo were damaged.
+The fire started in the women's lunchroom at midday and the resulting fires from burning peanuts continued to blaze for months.
+In total the first caused a loss of £100,000 in peanuts and resulted in a peanut shortage throughout Australia for more than 12 months.
 No 2 Silo was repaired and the workhouse of No 4 Silo was repaired and re-equipped with treatment machinery.
 A bag shed and general purpose shed were later built on the site previously occupied by the Dump.

 Between 1959 and 1980 Queensland produced almost the entire Australian peanut crop with the South Burnett producing just over half the State's production in 1979–80.

 In 1992 major changes took place in the peanut industry.
 The marketing of peanuts in Queensland was de-regulated and the Peanut Marketing Board, which was a statutory marketing authority, was wound up on 27 May 1992.
 At that time the Board transferred all its assets, property and liabilities to the Queensland Peanut Growers' Co-operative Association Ltd. The Peanut Marketing Board became PMB Australia Ltd and later, in 1997, became the Peanut Company of Australia (PCA).

 Since then, the PCA has remained the leading supplier of peanuts in Australia, engaged in researching, growing, storing, processing, value-adding and marketing the product.

 The Kingaroy Peanut Silos have been a long-standing symbol, not just of South Burnett and Kingaroy but also of the Queensland peanut industry.
 Images of the silos have been promulgated since as early as 1938 and remain an easily recognised image in Queensland.